Jerrell-Marvel/react-news-app-template/README.md

 Description : The home page is the home page of the projects, you can add your website name, cool images, etc in this page (optional).

-In order to pass the test, the home page should meet these requirements below :
+### In order to pass the test, the home page should meet these requirements below :

-1. "find news" text (Tips : wrap this text inside Link component)
+1. It should renders a "find news" text (Tips : wrap this text inside Link component)
-2. When the "find news" is clicked it should navigate to "/news"
+2. When the "find news" text is clicked it should navigate to "/news"

 ## News Page ("/news")

 Description : The News Page is the page to show all news data from [https://api.spaceflightnewsapi.net/v3/articles/](https://api.spaceflightnewsapi.net/v3/articles/).
-Before the api load the news page should have a "Loading..." text.
+Before the api loads the news page should have a "Loading..." text.
-After all the is rendered, when user clicks the news, it should navigate to "/news/:id".
+After all the news is rendered, when user clicks the news, it should navigate to "/news/:id".
 Id should matches the news id from the API.

-In order to pass the test, the home page should meet these requirements below :
+### In order to pass the test, the home page should meet these requirements below :

 1. A h1 tag containing "News" text on top of the page.
 2. Shows "Loading..." text before the API responds with the news data.